Alumni and their Perspectives

 Prior to joining SAS, Amanda was the Technology Executive Sponsor for TD Bank's Enterprise Fraud Analytics Platform initiative.
 She led the technology build for a multiyear, integrated vendor solution, designed to support fraud practices from analytics, model development, fraud countermeasures/scoring to alert management, operations and reporting.
 The solution services multiple lines of business (retail & commercial, internal & external, batch to real-time processing).

 Amanda has over 15 years of experience in the Payments industry with a focus on fraud operations.
 As VP-OPerations, Security, Technology & Fraud at Interac Association, Amanda lead all technical, operational, fraud and security oversight for the Interac Inter-Member Network and payment services such as Interac e-Transfer.
-Ananda was responsible for the development,
+Ananda was responsible for the development, delivery

 In her earlier career, Amanda was Vide-President, Operations at Visa Canada.
 She was responsible for all operational, fraud and MIS functions for the Canada region including service delivery, network and technology support, project and implementation management, production support, client services, fraud management and information systems, Amanda has also held other technology solutions roles in the financial services industry.